MIDA-group/CytoBrowser/README.md

 Fork of [TissUUmaps](https://github.com/wahlby-lab/TissUUmaps) aimed at Cytology

 1. Handling z-stacks (focus stacks), ctrl-scroll on your mouse to focus
-2. Multi-user shared view with follow options, also when switching images
+2. Multi-user shared view with follow options, also when changing images and annotation layers
 3. URL encodes the current view and annotation layer; easy to bookmark views, copy and share
 4. Point and region annotations with class label and textual comments
-5. Server side storage of annotations, import/export of annotations in JSON format
+5. Server side storage of annotations; import/export of annotations in JSON format

 #### Example